Sequential change-point detection for mutually exciting point processes over networks: Preliminaries

 where $A = (\alpha_{ij})_{i,j\in[D]}\in\mathbb R^{D\times D}$ is the matrix representation for the influence parameters.

-\begin{remark} Note that the likelihood function decouples as the summation over $D$ nodes: it consists of the sum of the log-likelihood at each node.
-The intensity function $\lambda_i(\cdot)$ only involves events observed on the neighbors of $i$ (i.e., the nodes that will influence node $i$).
-This property may enable us to develop distributed change-point detection procedure, i.e., the nodes can compute their likelihood in parallel and only need to communicate with their neighbors (if the neighborhood information is known). \end{remark}
+The log-likelihood expression in Equation \eqref{eq:log-likelihood} reveals a useful property which we later exploit for distributed change-point detection.
+Note that this log-likelihood can be decoupled as the summation over $D$ nodes, in that it consists of the sum of the log-likelihood at each node.
+Furthermore, the intensity function $\lambda_i(\cdot)$ only involves events observed on the neighbors of $i$, i.e., the nodes which influence node $i$.
+This property allows us to develop a \textit{distributed} change-point detection procedure, where each node can compute their likelihood in parallel, and only needs to communicate with neighboring nodes and not over the entire network (assuming such neighborhood information is known beforehand).